 DeRionne Pollard, president of Las Positas College, was the keynote speaker at the luncheon, which was held in the Pleasanton Senior Center.

 The annual event recognizes local residents for their service to the community who are honored as role models of the Community of Character traits of: Responsibility, Compassion, Self Discipline, Honesty, Respect and Integrity.

-* Chris Miller, founding chairman of the Pleasanton Military Families Support Group, which raises funds, collects supplies and sends hundreds of care packages to those in the military from Pleasanton who are serving in the Gulf and Afghanistan.
+Award recipient Chris Miller is the founding chairman of the Pleasanton Military Families Support Group, which raises funds, collects supplies and sends hundreds of care packages to those in the military from Pleasanton who are serving in the Gulf and Afghanistan.
 He was also last year's "Man of the Year," an annual recognition by the Pleasanton Weekly which also sends the newspaper free of charge to the roster of service men and women designated by the Military Families group.

-* Dr. Pushpa P. Dalal for her support of cancer patients and their families as the Vigil Volunteer Coordinator for Hope Hospice and as a volunteer for Axis Community Health.
+Dr. Dalal is being recognized today for her support of cancer patients and their families as the Vigil Volunteer Coordinator for Hope Hospice and as a volunteer for Axis Community Health.
 Besides providing pre-natal support to low income patients at Axis, she teaches volunteers hands on skills in helping families cope with a loved one who is dying.

-Bob Athenour, who also was the recognized as Pleasanton Weekly's "Man of the Year" in 2001, is being honored by the Community of Character Collaborative for his years of service as a founder and board member of the Pleasanton/Tulancingo Sister City Association and chairman of the Wheelchair Committee of the Rotary Club of Pleasanton, where he has been a member for 27 years.
+Bob Athenour, who also was the recognized as Pleasanton Weekly's "Man of the Year" in 2001, is being honored by the Community of Character Collaborative for his years of service as a founder and board member of the Pleasanton/Tulancingo Sister City Association and as chairman of the Wheelchair Committee of the Rotary Club of Pleasanton, where he has been a member for 27 years.
 His group has provided more than 3,500 wheelchairs to those in need in Mexico and South America.